nowitsabby/dark-rpg-nextjs/assets/srd/starships/upgrade.md

 # Acquisition of Starship Components

 Few things acquired or maintained by the Explorers' dynasty compare to the astronomical value of their void-ships.
 When the Explorers wish to acquire new components for their vessel, or commandeer a new vessel, the GM should work out the Acquisition Modifier using the Component's final SP cost, after any modifiers for Craftmanship, as detailed below.
-However, in place of the Scale Acquisition Modifier, he should use the modifiers detailed in *Table: Starship Component Acquisitions* based on the kind of system being acquired.
+However, in place of the Scale Acquisition Modifier, she should use the modifiers detailed in *Table: Starship Component Acquisitions* based on the kind of system being acquired.

 ## Starship Component Acquisitions